Bertrand Russell’s Preface

 Through Kenny's chess analogy, we can see Wittgenstein's logical atomism.
 For the sake of this analogy, the chess pieces (objects) and their positions (relations between objects) constitute game status (states of affairs) and therefore facts and the totality of facts is the entire particular game of chess.
 We can communicate such a game of chess in the exact way that Wittgenstein says a proposition represents the world.
 We might make a report for every piece's position using chess shortcuts like say "WR/KR1" to communicate a white rook's being on the square commonly labeled as king's rook 1.
 The logical form of our reports must be the same logical form of the chess pieces and their arrangement on the board in order to be meaningful.
 Our communication about the chess game must have as many possibilities for constituents and their arrangement as the game itself.

 An object has internal and external properties.
 The internal properties are its logical form: what kind of object it is and how it can combine with\relate to other objects in states of affairs, it shows us which states of affairs the object can occur in.
 To return to the earlier example, we don't know what the number two is if we say it is purple.
 Thus, objects and their internal properties are what make up the substance of the world.
 But the material properties of the world are determined by the objects' external properties.
-For instance, the internal properties of yellow and red are indistinguishable: they are both colors and they can both occur in the same sorts of states of affairs.
+For instance, the internal properties of yellow and red are indistinguishable (i.e they need light to be colored, so they are colorless internally without anything external) and they can both occur in the same sorts of states of affairs.
 The only way we can distinguish red from yellow is by their external properties, by saying that certain things are true of yellow that are not true of red, and vice versa.
 Substance is what subsists independently of what is the case.